elk-audio/sushi/README.md

 Configuration files are used for global host configs, track and plugins configuration, MIDI routing and mapping, events sequencing.

 ## Building Sushi
 Sushi uses CMake as its build system.
 A generate script is also provided for convenient setup.
-Simply running _./generate_ with no arguments in the root of Sushi will setup a build folder containing a Release configuration and a Debug configuration.
-CMake arguments can be passed through the generate script using the _--cmake-args_ flag.
+Simply running `./generate` with no arguments in the root of Sushi will setup a build folder containing a Release configuration and a Debug configuration.
+CMake arguments can be passed through the generate script using the `--cmake-args` flag.
 Those arguments will then be added to both configurations.

 ### Useful CMake build options
-Various options can be passed to CMake directly, or through the generate script using the _--cmake-args_ flag.
-Both general CMake options and Sushi-specific options that control which features are built and included in Sushi can be passed.
-Note that all options need to be prefixed with "-D" when passing them.
+Various options can be passed to CMake directly, or through the generate script using the `--cmake-args` flag.
+Both general CMake options and Sushi-specific options that control which features Sushi is built with can be passed.
+Note that all options need to be prefixed with `-D` when passing them.
 All options are on be default as that is the most common use case.

 Option                          | Value    | Default | Notes
 --------------------------------|----------|---------|------------------------------------------------------------------------------------------------------